 Ever since the passage of Proposition 64 and the Medicinal and Adult-Use Cannabis Regulation and Safety Act, consumers can legally grow, possess, and use cannabis in California for non-medicinal purposes—but what does this mean for a cop’s ability to search your person, residence, or vehicle based on the odor of cannabis alone?

-It used to be that law enforcement could use an officer's mere subjective belief that they smelled cannabis in order to justify a warrantless search based off probable cause.
+It used to be that law enforcement could use an officer’s mere subjective belief that they smelled cannabis in order to justify a warrantless search based on probable cause.
 Now?
 Not so much.

 In a Residence

 Adults 21 years of age or older are able to possess up to one ounce of marijuana and up to six plants in their homes.
 Since cops cannot differentiate between the smell of, for example, one (legal) ounce and one (illegal) pound, or between the smell of six (legal) plants and sixteen (illegal) plants, law enforcement cannot search your residence based on the smell of cannabis alone.

 Instead, officers have to be able to point to “specific and articulable” facts that give rise to a reasonable suspicion of criminal activity in your home—that is, there must be other factors present besides just odor alone to show probable cause that a person possesses or is growing illegal amounts of cannabis, and therefore that a warrantless search of a residence is justified.
 Examples of these other factors can include evidence of illegal sales or unusually high utility bills that suggest a larger-scale growth is occurring.